Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Ravens stats and trends

+- Baltimore has played 15 games, with seven wins against the spread.

-- The Ravens have covered the spread twice this season when underdogs by 3.5 points or more (in three chances).
+- The Ravens have been underdogs by 3.5 points or more three times this year and have covered the spread twice.

-- Baltimore's games this season have gone over the point total in 53.3% of its opportunities (eight times in 15 games with a set point total).
+- Baltimore has hit the over in 53.3% of its opportunities this year (eight times in 15 games with a set point total).

 - When Baltimore scores more than 21.7 points, it is 5-3 against the spread and 5-3 overall.

-- In games that Baltimore churns out over 339.1 yards, the team is 4-5 against the spread and 5-4 overall.
+- When Baltimore picks up over 339.1 yards, the team is 4-5 against the spread and 5-4 overall.

-- The Ravens have 21 turnovers this season, equal to the number of takeaways for the Rams.
+- The Ravens have 21 giveaways this season, while the Rams have 21 takeaways.

 Home and road insights

-- Baltimore is 4-3 against the spread, and 5-2 overall, at home this year.
+- Baltimore is 4-3 against the spread, and 5-2 overall, at home this season.

 - At home, as 3.5-point underdogs or greater, the Ravens are winless ATS (0-3).